Mojiberus/mpv-config/README.md

 `Keypad 7` will decrease volume by 10, and `Keypad 9` will increase by 10.

+`Keypad 1` will rewind ~10 seconds, and `Keypad 3` will fast-forward 10 seconds

 `End` will fast-forward ~90 seconds.
 Useful to skip anime OP.

 #### Anime4K

 These keybinds are used to increase video quality using Anime4K shaders.
-As it comes from the name, it's for anime.
+As it comes from the name, it's intended for anime.

 These keybinds are for low-end GPUs.
 If you have a high-end GPU, then replace them with https://github.com/bloc97/Anime4K/blob/master/md/GLSL_Instructions_Windows.md#optimized-shaders-for-higher-end-gpu.